primus/primus/README.md

 The `pingInterval` option specifies the interval at which heartbeats are transmitted.
 It is possible to completely disable the heartbeats by setting the value of the `pingInterval` option to `false`.

+The `idGenerator` option can be used to define a function which will be called to set each [`spark.id`](#sparkid).
+The generator function should return a unique string each time it is invoked.
+If `idGenerator` is not defined, Primus will try to use ids provided by the transformer.
+If the transformer does not provide ids, Primus will use [yeast](https://github.com/unshiftio/yeast) to generate `Spark` ids.

 If you don't have a pre-existing server where you want or can attach your Primus server to you can also use the `Primus.createServer` convenience method.
 The